FlyMandi/PWSH-Collection/README.md

 ```
 Writing time 06/02/2024 15:02:13 (1717333334) to clipboard.
 ```
-`1717333334` will have been written to your clipboard.

 ### To convert a unix time to clipboard (without formatting):
 Input: